 This is the year that “I am already everything I need”, becomes more than just a saying.

-This is the year, that my “will” is stronger than my resistance.
+This is the year, that my “will” is stronger than fears resistance.

 This is the year that I will forgive myself freely, and love myself relentlessly.

 This is the year that my life is a living, breathing, screaming, invitation to believe in better things, not only for myself, but for the whole world.